v-zhuravlev/zbx_plugin_mqtt/README.md

  `mqtt.subscribe[tcp://192.168.1.1:1883,devices/+/values]`

  Item must be of type `Zabbix agent(active)`.
  Also note, that update interval is ignored, values will be received once published to the MQTT broker.
+Still, try to set update interval as closer as possible to the data update frequency, so you get proper graphs in Zabbix.

 ![image](https://user-images.githubusercontent.com/14870891/70622682-82b18700-1c2d-11ea-9d94-e9029eb42c8c.png)